adwonghk/minecraft-custom-modpack-installer/README.md

 A step by step series of examples that tell you how to get a development env running

-I used [JSON-java](https://github.com/stleary/JSON-java) (20200518) as an external library to parse json.
+I use [JSON-java](https://github.com/stleary/JSON-java) (20200518) as an external library to parse json.

 So don't forget to include this library when you compile the project.